AndrewEllis93/Print-Tuning-Guide/README.md

         - On all CoreXY printers: [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
         - If you are using dual X rails, **make sure they are properly aligned with each other.** This can cause left-to-right first layer issues that mesh can't compensate for.
         - Ensure that everything is tight in your toolhead and across your X extrusion, including the hotend and nozzle.

-- If you are using a V2:
+- For **V2**:
+    - You may need to play with how tight your bed mounting screws are.
+    - The common advice of only three bed screws, with "one tight, two snug" is generally good advice.
+    - I've found that if any are *too* loose, it can cause first layer consistency issues.

+### Squish Consistency (Between Prints)

+(If your Z offset seems to vary between prints.)

+- For nozzle endstops:
+    - Ensure that your start g-code contains a final z homing **with a hot nozzle** near the end.
+        - This ensures that any plastic remaining on the nozzle is squished out of the way, and is less likely to affect your Z offset.
+    - Ensure that the pin is square on top, otherwise it can rotate over time and cause your Z offset to drift.
+    - Ensure that your nozzle is hitting the center of the pin.

+- For **V2**:
     - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.
     - **(!)
 Ensure that you are homing Z again after QGL**, as QGL throws off Z height.
-    - You may need to play with how tight your bed mounting screws are.
-        - The common advice of only three bed screws, with "one tight, two snug" is generally good advice.
-        - I've found that if any are *too* loose, it can cause first layer consistency issues.
+    - See the previous section for V2.

+### Both
 - **(!)
 On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for *at least* an hour.** \
 Z will drift upwards as the frame and gantry thermally expand with chamber heat.
 This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up *as it prints*.